scality/metalk8s/docs/developer/architecture/authentication.rst

 Managing K8S role binding between user / groups High level roles and K8S roles is not part of this specification.

 Requirements:
 -------------

 Basically we are talking about:

-- Being able to provision users with an embedded Identity provider (IDP)
+- Being able to provision users with an local Identity provider (IDP)
 - Being able to integrate with an external IDP

-`Dex <https://github.com/dexidp/dex>`_ seems to be the preferred solution for now, for both local identity provider or proxy to external IDP.
 Integration with LDAP or Microsoft AD are the most important ones to support.

 User Stories:
 -------------

+**Pre provisioned user and password change**

+In order to stay aligned with many other applications, it would make sense to have a pre-provisioned user with all privileges (kind of super admin) and pre-provisioned password so that it is easy to start interacting with the system through various admin UIs.
+Whatever UI this user open for the first time, the system should ask him to change the password for obvious security reasons.

-**User Management with Dex as an IDP**
+**User Management with local IDP**

-As an IT Generalist, I want to provision/edit usersa and high level roles. group provisioning not supported by Dex from what I understand.
+As an IT Generalist, I want to provision/edit users and high level roles.
-The Product high level roles are:
+The MetalK8s high level roles are:

 - Cluster Admin role
 - Solution Admin role
 - Read Only

 This is done from CLI with well documented procedure.
-Entered passwords are never visible and encrypted when stored in DEX DB.
+Entered passwords are never visible and encrypted when stored in local IDP DB.
 The CLI tool enables to add / delete and edit passwords and roles.

-The CLI tool is used right after bootstrap node deployment to provision the very first user (which won't be provisioned anymore by default)

 **External IDP Integration**

-As an IT Generalist, I want to leverage my IDP in order to reuse already provisioned users & groups.
+As an IT Generalist, I want to leverage my organisation IDP in order to reuse already provisioned users & groups.
-The way we do that integration is through a CLI tool.
-This CLI tool will take LDAP or AD integration configuration file as an input.
+The way we do that integration is through a CLI tool which does not require to have deep knowledge in K8S or in any local IDP specifics.
-When External IDP Integration is set up, we can always use embedded IDP to authenticate.
+When External IDP Integration is set up, we can always use local IDP to authenticate.

 **Authentication check**

-UI should make sure user is well authenticated and if not, redirect to the DEX login page.
-In that DEX login page, the user should choose between authenticating with DEX local users or with external IDP.
+UI should make sure user is well authenticated and if not, redirect to the local IDP login page.
+In that local IDP login page, the user should choose between authenticating with local IDP or with external IDP.
 If no external IDP is configured, no choice is presented to the user.
-This DEX login page should be styled so that it looks like any other Scality web pages.
+This local IDP login page should be styled so that it looks like any other MetalK8s or solutions web pages.
+All admin UIs should share the same IDP.

 **Configuration persistence**

 Upgrading or redeploying MetalK8s should not affect configuration that was done earlier (i.e. local users and credentials as well as external IDP integration and configuration)

 **Securing access to stats and alerts**